-(c) Selecting a tool
+(C) Selecting a tool

 When a tool group is specified, the tools that have used up the life or those in the skip state are disregarded and the tool is selected from the remaining tools in the order of registration.
 If the life expires during the use of the tool, machining is continuously performed.
 When the same tool group is specified next, another tool is selected among the available tools in that tool group.
 If the life of all the tools registered in a group has expired or placed in the skip state, the tool change signal is output.
-If machining is continued in this state, the tool used last is called up and machining is performed continuously.
+If machining is continuously.